nilsbunger/parcel-browser/README.md

 We use poetry as our python package manager.
 It installs packages and manages your virtual environment.

 A few useful commands:
-* `poetry shell` : start a shell in the virtual environment.
-That shell will give you the right python version and all the packages installed.
 * `poetry run <command>` : run a single command in the virtual environment (alternative to `poetry shell` for a single command)
 * `poetry add <package>` : add a package to the project (and update pyproject.toml and poetry.lock)